4 Holiday Foods That Are Bad For Your Teeth

 A staple in the Jewish tradition for Hanukkah, potato latkes are shallow-fried pancakes made of grated potato, flour and egg.

-While the potato pancake itself is not too threatening, many people dip it in sides like table sugar.
+While the potato pancake itself is not too threatening, many people dip it in side dishes like table sugar.
 Instead, make a point to eat them with sugar-reduced apple sauce or on their own.

 4. Caramel Popcorn